zng-ui/zng/TODO/_current.md

     - multi_window does not open in the right position.
     - text_change_one/all does first frame at the restored size (not opening maximized?).
 * Maximized->Restore for the first time causes a slight jump.
+* window.rs first frame does not render correctly.